McIlroy's 'perfect preparation' for Hoylake Open

 However, despite multiple victories on the PGA Tour and DP World Tour, McIlroy has been unable to add his major tally.

-And because of that he says he is more driven to succeed this year than he was in 2014.
+Only 10 players have won majors with more time elapsed between them than the eight years and 347 days from McIlroy's 2014 US PGA win to this Sunday at Hoylake.

+Julius Boros holds the record with 11 years and nine days between his US Open wins in 1952 and 1963.

-He has finished in the top 10 of at least two majors in every year since his last win.
+McIlroy has finished in the top 10 of at least two majors in every year since his last win.
 He recorded four top-10 finishes in 2022 and after missing the cut at the Masters in April, finished joint seventh at the US PGA in May and runner-up at last month's US Open.

-"I've had so many close calls since," added the world number two.
+"I've had so many close calls since," added the world number two, who said he is more driven to succeed this year than he was in 2014.

 "I've had a great nine years and won a lot of tournaments but the big four have eluded me.
 Hopefully this week that's something I can change.